 The Parallel Virtual Machine (PVM) software was initially developed to enable a collection of heterogeneous computer systems to be used as a coherent and flexible concurrent computation resource.
-Silicon Graphics and Cray Research have taken this initial implementation and extended it in several ways.
+Silicon Graphics has taken this initial implementation and extended it in several ways.